rinchenn/TriviaApp/my_README.md

 ## Local Development
-The instruction below are meant for the local environment setup.
+The instruction below are meant for the local development setup.
 ## Backend
 ### Pre-requisites
-* Python3, pip/pip3 and node should be already installed on their local machine
+* Python3, pip/pip3 and node should be already installed on the local machine

 * **Start your virtual environment**
 From the backend folder run